 To answer that, let’s break it down into smaller questions.

 1. How will my customers submit a payment online?

 Your payment gateway must have the right tools to make paying online easy.
 BlueSnap offers merchants two options, either of which can be used even if your business doesn’t have a website:

 - Virtual Terminal—This is an ideal solution for merchants who want to accept credit/debit card and ACH payments by email, fax, or over the phone.
 Perfect for sales and customer support orders, payments can be accepted anywhere your representatives can use a web browser.
-Your service reps simply log into the BlueSnap console and type in the order information required for payment on behalf of the customer.
+Your service reps simply log into the BlueSnap portal and type in the order information required for payment on behalf of the customer.
 (Or, they can send a payment form link to customers via email; see the ChargeLink option below.)